skkestrel/glisser/README.md

 *   `Planet-History-File` points to the planetary history file
 *   `Swift-Path` points to the location of `swift_glisse_ext` on the machine
 *   `Track-Interval`, `Log-Interval`, and `Dump-Interval` instead refer to an interval in units of planetary history intervals, instead of timeblocks, when `Resolve-Encounters` is enabled
-*   `Encounter-RH-Factor` is the distance in multiples of Hill spheres at which a particle is marked as entering an encounter, and should be set to the same number as `RHSCALE` in `swift/rmvs/rmvs.inc`
+*   `Hill-Radius-Factor` is the distance in multiples of Hill spheres at which a particle is marked as entering an encounter, and should be set to the same number as `RHSCALE` in `swift/rmvs/rmvs.inc`
-*   `Cull-Radius` instead refers to the distance to the sun below which particles should be removed when `Encounter-RH-Factor` is enabled
+*   `Particle-Inner-Boundary` instead refers to the distance to the sun below which particles should be removed when `Hill-Radius-Factor` is enabled

 Inputs
 ------